 In the Summer of 2017, McMillan Memorial Library installed a rooftop solar array, but now needs community support to finalize its purchase.

 The array moved the Library to a greener future, will save us money and provides green power to our community.
-Due to some innovative financing, the $420,000 project is mostly paid for.
+Due to innovative financing, the $420,000 project is mostly paid for.
 Viking Electric, and its owner Scott Prahl, are funding much of the project and utilizing the associated tax credits.
 The Library Endowment also contributed funds for the project.
-The Library is relying on community support for the remaining 1/3 of the costs.
-Fortunately, an as-yet anonymous donor has pledged to match all donations, so our goal is $70,000.
+The Library is relying on community support for the remainder of the costs.
+Fortunately, an as-yet anonymous donor has pledged to match all donations, so our goal is $60,000.

 How was the project funded?